 Peter Grigg, Chief Executive, Home-Start UK

-- Initiation discussion with 16 collaborators from 10 organisations including Home-Start UK, NCT, Best Beginnings, Family Action, South London and Maudsley NHS Foundation Trust (EPEC), The Institute of Health Visiting, Nesta, Anna Freud National Centre for Children and Families, Little Village, and Parent Infant Foundation came together to discuss this idea and support in pushing this forward.
+Our kick-off discussions involved 16 collaborators from 10 organisations including Home-Start UK, NCT, Best Beginnings, Family Action, South London and Maudsley NHS Foundation Trust (EPEC), The Institute of Health Visiting, Nesta, Anna Freud National Centre for Children and Families, Little Village, and Parent Infant Foundation.

 - 3 x two hour design hops with representatives from baby and parenting charities, plus service designers and developers, rapidly developing concepts